 On top of this, the camera features full WiFi connectivity.
 You can store your files in the cloud.
 The 5Ghz wifi connection allows you to upload even large files at blistering speeds while out on a shoot.

 The EOS R5 also has standard Bluetooth connectivity.

 Canon has never been very fond of stabilization.
 Instead of having it in-body, the lens had to do the stabilizing job.

-The EOS R5 breaks this trend.
-The new body features 5-axis IBIS (in-body image stabilization).
+The EOS R5 broke this trend.
+The EOS R5 body features 5-axis IBIS (in-body image stabilization).
 What makes it unique is how it works in tandem with the lens.
 It rises to 8 stops with in-lens stabilization.